colinfwren/garner/README.md

 Work on the project will be tracked on https://github.com/users/colinfwren/projects/5/views/1

+### Set up
+Set up is relatively simple
+- Run `python3 -m venv venv` to create a new Virtualenv
+- Run `source venv/bin/activate` to activate that virtualenv
+- Run `pip install -r dev-requirements.txt` to install the dependencies
+- Run `pre-commit install` to install the pre-commit hooks

 ### Running things locally
 In order to run Garner locally you'll need Docker set up.
 You'll then need to do the following: